 In 1862, the Tour Saint-Jacques was listed as a National Heritage Site of France.
 Since 1891 the top of the tower has included a meteorological laboratory.

-Panoramic view at the top
+The panoramic view at the top

-It is possible to organise a walk up to the top of the tower via the 300-step spiral staircase where the breathtaking view embraces all of Paris’ iconic landmarks and monuments, from Notre-Dame to the Conciergerie and to the Pompidou Centre, and from the Eiffel Tower to the Arc de Triomphe and to the Grande Arche de la Défense.
+It is possible to organise a walk up to the top of the tower via the 300-step spiral staircase where the breathtaking view embraces all of Paris’ iconic landmarks and monuments, from Notre-Dame to the Conciergerie and the Pompidou Centre, and from the Eiffel Tower to the Arc de Triomphe and the Grande Arche de la Défense.
 Read more about the panoramic view from the top of Tour Saint-Jacques.

 To plan your ascent to the tower, book online here.

 - The climb is not accessible to children under ten years old.

 - The ascent can be difficult as it takes place through a long narrow spiral staircase.

 - Therefore, it is best to be in (very) good physical condition and not be prone to dizziness or claustrophobia.

 - From Friday 10 June to Sunday 13 November 2022